-At around 80 minutes into the film, a man (LeRoy Mason) standing in line to see Kong complains to his lady companion, "These tickets cost me 20 bucks."
-At presumably $10 per ticket, this would have been a tremendous cost in Depression-wracked 1933.
+At around eighty minutes into the film, a man (LeRoy Mason) standing in line to see Kong complains to his lady companion, "These tickets cost me twenty bucks."
+At presumably ten dollars per ticket, this would have been a tremendous cost in Depression-wracked 1933.
 By contrast, a ticket to see the 1933 New York Yankees, which featured Babe Ruth and Lou Gehrig, or to this movie itself, would have been about 35 cents.

 Scenes cut over the years of release and re-release: Kong chewing on the natives of the island; two scenes with Kong squashing one native each with his giant foot; the brontosaurus biting and throwing the men in the water; Kong putting a New Yorker in his mouth then throwing him down to the ground; a scene where Kong climbs a building, pulls out a sleeping woman with his giant hand, examines her, and when he finds it's not Ann Darrow, tosses her down to the sidewalk below; and, of course, Fay Wray's clothing being peeled off.
 The censor committee once stated that this was at least six minutes of editing.
-These scenes were all restored to the actual film in 1971, although the famous--or infamous--spider pit sequence has yet to be found--although the 2005 remake, King Kong (2005), gives an idea of what it was like.
+These scenes were all restored to the actual film in 1971, although the famous, or infamous, spider pit sequence has yet to be found, although the King Kong (2005) gives an idea of what it was like.
 Also, the 2005 DVD release of the 1933 film has Peter Jackson's recreation of that scene.

-The 56-cm-high (22") model of King Kong used in the film sold at auction in 2009 for about $203,000.
-It was originally covered in cotton, rubber, liquid late, and rabbit fur, but most of the covering has decomposed over the decades.
-A similarly constructed model of a triceratops is owned by Peter Jackson, which he used in his own recreation of the lost spider-pit sequence.
+The 22 inch (56 centimeter) high model of King Kong, used in the film, sold at auction in 2009 for about 203 thousand dollars.
+It was originally covered in cotton, rubber, liquid latex, and rabbit fur, but most of the covering has decomposed over the decades.
+A similarly constructed model of a triceratops is owned by Peter Jackson, which he used in his own re-creation of the lost spider-pit sequence.